During this turbulent time, we are doing our part to protect our employees, volunteers and community

 cold, flu or coronavirus

-3. Once inside we will ask you for the minimum information (verbally) required for us to fill out the
+3. We are not allowing the public into the facility at this time.
+We will ask you for the minimum information (verbally) required for us to fill out the appropriate intake form outside the facility.

 4. We will take the animal from you and return your box/crate to you if necessary.